hasura/graphql-engine/manual/api-reference/data/index.rst

 Data API Reference
 ==================

+.. admonition:: GraphQL

+    Starting from version ``v0.15.31``, the data microservice supports querying over `GraphQL <https://graphql.org/>`_ in addition to the JSON based query language.
+See :doc:`../../data/graphql`

 The data microservice on Hasura exposes an HTTP/JSON API over a PostgreSQL database.
 This API is designed to be used by any web client (speaking JSON), especially frontend interfaces like Android and iOS apps, browser based JavaScript apps